buttermilkk2/UCB-MFE-python-preprogram/Lectures/Lecture 5/readme.md

 - Why bother debugging?
 - You need to debug when:
-	- you see a Shape ratio of 40
+	- you see a Sharpe ratio of 40
 	- you are trying to understand your teammate's code
 - How many of you debug via:
 	- `print(...)`
 	- Binary search
 	- `pdb`/`ipdb` (or `breakpoint`) (need to install `ipdb`)
         - `breakpoint` will default use `pdb`, if you want to use `ipdb` need to `export PYTHONBREAKPOINT=ipdb.set_trace`
+        - if you are using a Mac, you can add the above `export ...` line into your `~/.bash_profile`, so that it will be run every time you start a new shell window
 - Examples
 	- debug in `ipdb` (make sure you `pip install ipdb`)
 	- debug in `jupyter notebook` (use the magic command `%debug` after you see an error)